-Lucius Fox: [about the microwave emitter] Earle just fired me for asking too many questions about it.
+Lucius Fox: Earle just fired me for asking too many questions about it.

 Bruce Wayne: I need you to go back to Wayne Enterprises right now and start making more of that antidote.
-I think the police are gonna need as much as they can get their hands on, okay?
+I think the police are going to need all they can get their hands on, okay?

 Lucius Fox: My security clearance has been revoked.

-Bruce Wayne: That wouldn't stop a man like you, now would it?
+Bruce Wayne: Oh, that wouldn't stop a man like you now, would it, Mr. Fox?